HTTP-RPC/Kilo/README.md

 If successful, the first argument will contain a deserialized representation of the content returned by the server.
 Otherwise, the first argument will be `null`, and the second argument will contain an exception representing the error that occurred.

-`WebServiceProxy` accepts the following response types:
+`WebServiceProxy` supports the following response types:

 * _application/json_
 * _image/*_